Cream Club

 • Chiang Mai

-The parties at Tha Chang are nothing short of spectacular.
-A large venue famous for its massive Songkran party but just as good the rest of the year – with both DJs and live music keeping the crowd moving as the night shifts gear.
+The parties at Tha Chang are nothing short of spectacular, and is a well-known student hang.
+Moving from a roadside bar some years ago, the now large indoor venue with an outdoor ‘street’ setup of bars, nooks and dancefloors is now most famous for its massive Songkran party – but it’s just as good the rest of the year.
+Both DJs and live music keep the crowd moving as the night shifts from relaxed evening drinks to late-night dancing.
 The crowd leans Thai but the doors are open to everyone and Tha Chang goers know how to have a good time regardless of the table setup.
 Don't mistake the seated format for a quiet night – this is one of those venues where the dancing and mingling starts early and doesn't stop.

 11/9 Rattanakosin Road, Chang Puaek, Muang Chiang Mai.
 Open 6pm-midnight